Cats are masters at hiding illness. If you notice any of these subtle signs, make an appointment with your veterinarian.

 Changes in Grooming

 Typically, cats are fastidious groomers.
-A decrease in grooming behavior can indicate fear, anxiety, obesity or other illnesses.
+A decrease in grooming behavior can indicate fear, anxiety, obesity, or other illnesses.
 An increase in grooming may be a sign of a skin problem.

 Signs of Stress

 Stressed cats tend to spend less time grooming and interacting and more time awake and scanning their environment.
 They may even withdraw and hide.
-Because stress can result from illness, it’s important to find out what’s behind these changes in behavior.
+Because stress can result from illness, it’s essential to find out what’s behind these changes in behavior.

 Changes in Vocalization